mapbox/streambot/readme.md

   }
   ```

-3. define `main` in package.json.
+3. define `config.streambot` in package.json.
 This module should export your service function wrapped by streambot.
 For example:

   ```js
   var streambot = require('streambot');